Langdon, Roof Replacement is Not Optional!

 How Do I Know If I Need a New Roof?

-Sometimes it’s obvious you need a new roof-catastrophic storm damage, gapping holes, etc. – but, in most cases, there is a judgment call involved.
+Sometimes it’s obvious you need a new roof with catastrophic storm damage, gaping holes, etc. – but, in most cases, there is a judgment call involved.
 Missing shingles are a sign that your roof needs to be repaired at the very least, and if your attic has started to leak, you’ll definitely want to replace your roof rather than repairing it.
 Unlike missing shingles, curling shingles always illustrate that your roof must be replaced, as they are beginning to fail.
 Ceiling stains and wet spots in your attic are indications that your roof needs to be replaced.
 Other problems may include missing flashing and blocked gutters, both of which prevent your roof from functioning optimally.
 If these issues are identified early enough, you can probably fix them before roof damage occurs; if not, the roof should be repaired or replaced.

 Should I Repair or Replace My Roof?